A Survey on Federated Unlearning: Challenges, Methods, and Future Directions: Federated Unlearning Methods

 \section{Federated Unlearning Methods}

 In this section, we introduce a unified federated unlearning workflow, as illustrated in Figure \ref{fig:fu-workflow}, serving as the basis for a novel taxonomy of existing FU techniques.
 This workflow defines the timeline for learning, unlearning, and verification.
-When the FU system receives an unlearning request, it can either allow the target client to exit the system immediately, referred to as ``Request-with-Leave," or the target client can choose to stay and participate in the unlearning process, referred to as ``Request-then-unlearn."
-This classification quantifies the system's demands and the target client's capabilities, considering factors such as whether the target client has the necessary time and resources for computation and communication to participate in the unlearning process.
+When the FU system receives an unlearning request, it can either allow the target client to exit the system immediately, referred to as ``Passive unlearning," or the target client can choose to stay and participate in the unlearning process, referred to as ``Active unlearning."
 Note that some unlearned clients may simultaneously initiate the unlearning request and transmit information to the server, while others may not engage in the unlearning process but remain solely for verification.
-We categorize these FU schemes as ``Request-with-Leave" as well.
-A comprehensive summary of the existing FU works can be found in Table \ref{tab:fu_summary_table}.
+We categorize these FU schemes as passive unlearning as well.
+The taxonomy can be found in Figure \ref{fig:fu-taxonomy} and the summary of the existing FU works can be found in Table \ref{tab:fu_summary_table}.